Your cart - 0 items

 Featured

-The woman body still holds many mysteries… Most of our genitals are hidden, our pleasure mechanism remain quite puzzling and varies greatly from one women to the other…
+The female body still holds many mysteries.
+Most of our genitals are hidden, our pleasure mechanism remains quite puzzling and varies greatly from one person to the other.
+But, how comes so much more is known about male bodies?

-It’s an unfortunate truth that many women do not know how to identify their own body parts.
+It’s an unfortunate truth that many of us do not know how to identify our own body parts.

 70% of women surveyed were able to recognize male genitalia correctly.
 Only ⅓ of these women were able to identify six parts of female genitalia, while only 50% correctly identified the vagina.